Best Online Sportsbooks in VirginiaGo Back to See All the States

 The program fell on hard times by the middle of the 20th century but rose back to power in the 80s and claimed its first No. 1 ranking in 1990.
 In 1995, Virginia became the first Atlantic Coast Conference team to defeat the conference powerhouse, Florida State.
 The Cavaliers still play in the ACC and win their first-ever division title in 2019, playing in the Orange Bowl for the first time since the school turned down an invitation in 1951.
 Virginia is coached by Bronco Mendenhall and plays its home games at Scott Stadium on campus in Charlottesville.

 Virginia Cavaliers Rivalry #1: vs. Virginia Tech Hokies.
 These in-state rivals meet every year for the Commonwealth Cup, typically on Thanksgiving weekend.
 The rivalry has gone back and forth over the years with several long streaks, but Virginia Tech leads the all-time series with just over 100 all-time meetings.
 Three times this century, the game had served as a de facto division championship game in the ACC, including 2019, when Virginia won.
-The teams will meet in the finale this year as usual, though it's later due to pandemic scheduling.
-UVA will travel to Blacksburg on Saturday, December 12.

 Virginia Cavaliers Rivalry #2: vs. North Carolina Tar Heels.
 The South's Oldest Rivalry is exactly that.
 These teams have been playing since the 1800s and dominated southern football early, winning a southern championship in 12 of 14 years between 1889 and 1902.
-This is the second most-played major conference rivalry game, and the ACC foes have played every year since 1919 other than during the war hiatus.
+This is the second most played major conference rivalry game, and the ACC foes have played every year since 1919 other than during the war hiatus.
 It was such a major rivalry that President Coolidge attended the rivalry game in 1928.
 UNC holds a narrow series lead all-time.

 Virginia Cavaliers Rivalry #3: vs. Florida State Seminoles.
 This is somewhat of a newer rivalry by Virginia standards but every bit as heated and historic.
 Florida State had never lost an ACC game when Virginia defeated them in 1995, spoiling the Noles' perfect 29-0 conference record.
 That seminal win led to the creation of the Jefferson-Eppes Trophy for the winner of this game, though the teams are on opposite sides of the ACC and no longer meet annually.
-They do play in 2020, with Virginia heading to Tallahassee on Saturday, November 28.
-Virginia has only beaten FSU four times ever.

 Virginia Tech Hokies Football

 The Hokies football program has slowly worked its way up from mostly irrelevant to a national powerhouse, peaking under nearly three decades of football with College Football Hall of Fame Coach Frank Beamer.
 Under Beamer, Virginia Tech joined the Big East Conference and then the Atlantic Coast Conference, where they play today.
-The Hokies made it all the way to the BCS National Championship Game in 2000 with freshman phenom QB Michael Vick, even leading Florida State in the fourth quarter before falling.
+The Hokies made it to the BCS National Championship Game in 2000 with freshman phenom QB Michael Vick, even leading Florida State in the fourth quarter before falling.
 Virginia Tech's No. 3 finish was the state's highest ever in the AP poll.

 The Hokies have played in 33 bowl games all-time and are currently on a streak of 27 consecutive bowl appearances, the longest bowl streak of any program in the country, dating back to 1993.
 Virginia Tech has 11 conference championships, including four in the ACC.
 The Hokies play their home games at Lane Stadium in Blacksburg, widely recognized as one of the loudest stadiums and best home-field advantages in the country.
 Justin Fuente coaches Virginia Tech.

 Virginia Tech Hokies #1: vs. Virginia Cavaliers.
 These in-state rivals meet every year for the Commonwealth Cup, typically on Thanksgiving weekend.
 The rivalry has gone back and forth over the years with several long streaks, but Virginia Tech leads the all-time series with just over 100 all-time meetings.
 Three times this century, the game has served as a de facto division championship game in the ACC, with Virginia Tech winning twice.
-The teams will play a later season finale this year due to pandemic scheduling, with the Hokies hosting Virginia on Saturday, December 12.

 Virginia Tech Hokies #2: vs. West Virginia Mountaineers.
 These Appalachian rivals played every year from 1973 to 2005, but the rivalry has gone dormant thanks to conference realignment.
 The teams play for the Black Diamond Trophy, which symbolizes the region's rich coal heritage.
 West Virginia leads the all-time series, but Virginia Tech won the Black Diamond Trophy in six of nine years it was played for.